 - 1 egg, beaten

 - 3 cups Whole wheat flour

-You can substitute Chicken Bouillon for the Beef as well as changing the flavor of cheese.
-You can also use the low fat milk/cheese margarine for those that are trying to watch your doggies figure or for those that have health issues.
+You can substitute Chicken Bouillon for the Beef as well as changing the flavor of the cheese.
+You can also use the low-fat milk/cheese margarine for those trying to watch your doggies figure or those with health issues.